 2. Recognizing that energy is at the core of the 2030 Agenda for Sustainable Development and the Paris Climate Agreement, we emphasize the following points:

 Equitable access to modern energy services requires mobilizing adequate resources.
 Ensuring physical and economic access to quality energy services requires investment throughout the energy value chain, from primary energy development to end use.
 Enabling investment requires that governments have a long-term vision for providing sustainable energy services, and that we promulgate sustainable policies and regulations that are based on rational economics and that allow producers and consumers to respond to a dynamically changing energy market.
-The vision includes provision of access to modern energy services for vulnerable groups as part of national poverty reduction strategies and social development policy. .
+The vision includes provision of access to modern energy services for vulnerable groups as part of national poverty reduction strategies and social development policy.
+Renewable energy offers the prospect of safe affordable power to the people currently off the electricity grid, where renewable technologies are now the most economic option for off-grid electrification.

 The net carbon intensity of the energy sector must be reduced.
-The amount of CO2 that can be emitted in a scenario that keeps global temperature rises within 2°C, the so-called carbon budget, has been estimated at 1 trillion tons.
-If the ambition is to keep the temperature rise well below 2°C, then that budget is necessarily lower.
-Over half of the 2°C budget has already been “spent”, and CO2 emissions from energy production, transformation, and use are at the heart of the challenge.
-In order to avoid overshooting the remainder of the carbon budget and in order to set the stage for future reductions in atmospheric greenhouse gas concentrations, it is imperative that all options for reducing net carbon emissions be developed and deployed urgently to reduce the carbon intensity of providing energy services. .
+The amount of CO2 that can be emitted in a scenario that keeps global temperature rises well below 2°C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5°C, the so-called carbon budget, has been estimated1 trillion tons .
+If the ambition is to keep the temperature rise well below 2°C, then that budget is necessarily lower CO2 emissions from energy production, transformation, and use are at the heart of the challenge.
+In order to avoid overshooting the remainder of the carbon budget and in order to set the stage for future reductions in atmospheric greenhouse gas concentrations, it is imperative that all options for reducing carbon emissions are developed and deployed urgently to reduce the carbon intensity of providing energy services.
+Renewable energy and energy efficiency are the most effective way to deliver all emission reductions needed to keep the temperature rise below 2°C.

-Energy efficiency needs to improve.
-Improving energy efficiency is one of the most cost-effective options for meeting growing energy demand, and it contributes to energy security, a better environment, improved quality of life, and economic well-being.
-Significant potential for improving energy efficiency exists worldwide, but attempts to improve energy efficiency often fall short because of flawed national policies that artificially lower energy prices that encourage wasteful consumption, that distort markets through production and consumption subsidies, and that manage housing stocks and land use ineffectively.
-New participants face barriers to entry, there are inadequate norms and standards, and the statistics and information to manage energy and track progress are incomplete.
-In addition, there is often a lack of awareness and education about the long-term economic and social benefits of action to improve energy efficiency and industrial productivity.
+Energy efficiency gains need to accelerate.
+Improving energy efficiency across the economy is one of the most cost effective options for meeting sustainable development goals, but much of its potential still remains untapped.
+A variety of barriers exist such as artificially low energy prices and energy subsidies which encourage inefficient and wasteful activities.
+Energy efficiency regulations and energy management systems also need to be strengthened at the household and industry levels.
+In addition, a focus on how greater energy productivity can help put energy to its highest value use through diversification and innovation plans can help governments move their industries up the economic value chain promoting better quality jobs and growth, while reducing emissions.
+To achieve this potential, better recognition of the multiple benefits of energy efficiency such as greater energy access, improving electricity reliability, and in the case of energy exporting countries, fiscal sustainability, must be better understood. and Investors in energy efficiency face unnecessary barriers .